 The permit does not provide permission to solicit where notice of No Solicitation or No Trespass has been provided by the property owner.
 This also applies to canvassing organizations not required to receive a permit.

 There is a $50 application fee for a Peddling/Solicitation Permit.
-This must only be paid once per member of the organization.
+This must be paid in cash.

 The application fee is waived for charitable, nonprofit, or religious solicitation, with proof of nonprofit status pursuant to Internal Revenue Code §501(C)(3).